kyrollos2/FishHook/README.md

 # Technology used in the process

-- FIGMA: we used figma to make the front end of the FISHBOOK app
+- <ins>FIGMA</ins>: we used figma to make the front end of the FISHBOOK app

-- ProstgreSQL: Using object-oriented features of PostgreSQL, programmers can communicate with the database servers using objects in their code.
+- <ins>ProstgreSQL</ins>: Using object-oriented features of PostgreSQL, programmers can communicate with the database servers using objects in their code.
 Define complex, custom data types.

-- Google Maps API: The Geocoding API is a service that accepts a place as an address, latitude and longitude coordinates, or place ID.
+- <ins>Google Maps API</ins>: The Geocoding API is a service that accepts a place as an address, latitude and longitude coordinates, or place ID.
 It converts the address into latitude and longitude coordinates and a Place ID, or converts latitude and longitude coordinates or a Place ID into an address.

-- <u>AWS Relational Database Services</u>: Amazon Relational Database Service (Amazon RDS) is a collection of managed services that makes it simple to set up, operate, and scale databases in the cloud.
+- <ins>AWS Relational Database Services</ins>: Amazon Relational Database Service (Amazon RDS) is a collection of managed services that makes it simple to set up, operate, and scale databases in the cloud.

-- AWS EC2: Amazon Elastic Compute Cloud (Amazon EC2) is a web service that provides secure, resizable compute capacity in the cloud.
+- <ins>AWS EC2</ins>: Amazon Elastic Compute Cloud (Amazon EC2) is a web service that provides secure, resizable compute capacity in the cloud.
 It is part of Amazon Web Services (AWS)

 - AWS Lambda: It was used for hybrid scaling

 # Data

-- import psycopg2: Import using an import psycopg2 statement so you can communicate with the PostgreSQL database.
+- <ins>import psycopg2</ins>: Import using an import psycopg2 statement so you can communicate with the PostgreSQL database.

-- import sqlite3: This will import the sqlite3 module into your Python program.
+- <ins>import sqlite3</ins>: This will import the sqlite3 module into your Python program.
 You can then use this module to create and interact with SQLite databases.

-- import psycopg2: psycopg2 is a Python driver for PostgreSQL.
+- <ins>import psycopg2</ins>: psycopg2 is a Python driver for PostgreSQL.
 It's the most popular PostgreSQL database adapter for Python

-- import string: The Python string module provides several constants that are useful for checking to see if a character, slice, or string contains letters, digits, symbols, etc. To use these constants, we need to import the module into our code.
+- <ins>import string</ins>: The Python string module provides several constants that are useful for checking to see if a character, slice, or string contains letters, digits, symbols, etc. To use these constants, we need to import the module into our code.

-- import geopandas as gpd: GeoPandas is an open source project to make working with geospatial data in Python easier.
+- <ins>import geopandas as gpd<ins>: GeoPandas is an open source project to make working with geospatial data in Python easier.
 GeoPandas extends the datatypes used by pandas to allow spatial operations on geometric types.

-- import csv: The Import-Csv cmdlet creates table-like custom objects from the items in CSV files.
+- <ins>import csv</ins>: The Import-Csv cmdlet creates table-like custom objects from the items in CSV files.